-A construction project will close the parking lot and parking area at Kings Local Park effective October 3, 2018.
+A construction project will close the parking lot and parking area at Kings Local Park.
 The athletic fields will remain open and accessible from Burdette Forest Road.
 The work is through the Parks Accessibility Transition Program to improve public access to park facilities.

-WSSC will begin making repairs to a broken sewer line on Beach Drive starting in late October.
-The area impacted will also be the Rock Creek Hiker-Biker Trail, just off of Connecticut Avenue.
-The work will impact vehicular traffic during workdays for the next several months.
+WSSC is repairing a broken sewer line on Beach Drive.
+The work will impact parts of the Rock Creek Hiker-Biker Trail, including the roadway.
+The work area is just off of Connecticut Avenue.
+The construction will impact vehicular traffic during workdays for several months.
 Vehicles should expect delays and single lane traffic throughout the week.
 Trail users should use caution around the work zone and share the road.
-For additional information on WSSC projects in the Parks, visit the WSSC Parks Project web page.
+For additional information on WSSC projects in the Parks, visit the WSSC Parks Project web page

-WSSC work to protect the infrastructure and improve the Anacostia Stream Tributary in Sligo Creek Stream Valley- area #3 will begin in December.
-The project will impact the trail access from Edgevale Road with areas closed to the public during construction.
-An alternate trailway from Edgevale Road to the Sligo Creek Trail will be temporarily installed but it will be shared with construction access.
+WSSC works to protect the infrastructure and improve the Anacostia Stream Tributary in Sligo Creek Stream Valley- area #3 is underway.
+The project will impact the trail access from Edgevale Road with areas being closed to the public during construction.
+An alternate trail from Edgevale Road to the Sligo Creek Trail will be temporarily installed but it will be shared with construction access.